natfarleydev/prd-markdown/markdown/advanced/advancedBaseClasses.markdown

 ## Base Classes

-The six new base classes presented in this book are equivalent in power to the 11 core classes in the *Pathfinder RPG Core Rulebook*.
+The six new base classes presented in this book are equivalent in power to the 11 core classes in the *PF RPG Core Rulebook*.
 Game Masters (also called GMs) are encouraged to allow players to choose freely from these classes and the other additional rules and options in this book, but each GM must make